THAT ENGLISH TEACHER

 Primary Blog Expectations (respond to the prompt above): 200-250 words, minimal errors in grammar and usage, thoughtful and thorough writing.
 Please use the name that you were assigned in class as your nom de plume and be sure to add word count.
 Due by the end of Friday night!

-Part Two Expectations (read everyone's first responses, select two that interest you, and respond to their ideas): 100-150 words EACH, minimal errors in grammar and usage, thoughtful and thorough writing.
-DUE: Monday night at midnight (2/5)!
+Secondary Blog Response Expectations (read everyone's primary responses, select two that interest you, and respond to their ideas): 100-150 words EACH, minimal errors in grammar and usage, thoughtful and thorough writing.

 Blog Post Rubric